mrf0rtuna4/Git-Markdown-AutoTranslator/README.md

 - `FILES`: A comma-separated list of files to translate.
 - `LANGS`: A comma-separated list of languages to generate.
 - `DEBUG`: Set to `True` to enable detailed logging of the translation process.
 This is useful for troubleshooting but may generate verbose output.
 - `MAX_LINELENGTH_`: Specifies the maximum allowed line length for translation. **Use with caution!** Setting this value too low can cause errors or incomplete translations.
+(Default: 500)
+- `MAX_THREADS`: Allows you to control the maximum number of threads of the translation process.
+(Default: 5)

 > [!WARNING]
 > Avoid using `MAX_LINELENGTH_` without fully understanding its implications.